10 Free Things to Do in Berlin

 A visit to the Holocaust Memorial in Berlin is a solemn, unsettling experience that should not be taken lightly.
 The memorial features monuments dedicated to the different groups that were persecuted during the Holocaust, with the central memorial being the Memorial to the Murdered Jews in Europe.
 The monuments are always free to access, and they’re open for 24 hours each day.

-The Memorial to the Murdered Jews in Europe also has an informational exhibit on the Holocaust, which is also free to enter.
+The Memorial to the Murdered Jews in Europe also has an informational exhibit on the Holocaust, free to enter.

 5. Hackescher Höfe